WebexSamples/webex-contact-center-api-samples/iframe-widget-sample/README.md

 **Pre-requisites:**

-- Create an Analyzer Report
+- Before you begin, you must create an Analyzer Report on WebexCC Analyzer.
+- The URL is in the format: https://analyzer.wxcc-_____.cisco.com where \_\_ is the datacenter (us1,eu1,eu2,etc.)
+- Once the report is created, click on run.
+It will be in the format:
+  `https://analyzer-v2.wxcc-us1.cisco.com/analyzer/view/visualization?tId=_____&rId=__` where tId is the org ID and rId is the report ID.

-- Copy the URL to your custom Report.
+- Copy the URL of your custom report, and into the Desktop Layout.
+In the attached JSON, the desktop layout has an iFrame Navigation tab widget seen in lines 102-128.

-- Change the SRC for the iFrame element inside the desktop layout JSON.
+- Change the source ("src") tag for the iFrame element inside the Desktop Layout JSON and point it to the Analyzer Report.

+- Attached is the desktop layout file: `Analyzer_iFrame_Widget.json`

+- Upload the Desktop layout on portal and login to the right team to display.

 ## Support